By Michael P. Sampson (part 6 of 8)

 The two-step process for establishing long arm jurisdiction does not apply when a spouse is traveling under a different theory: the alter ego basis for jurisdiction.
 The spouse may allege the entity is the other spouse’s alter ego and there are grounds and good reasons for the Florida court, to achieve equity and fairness, to “pierce the corporate veil” of the entity.

-On the limited alter ego basis for jurisdiction, Florida courts have permitted a nonresident shareholder of a resident corporation to be subjected to jurisdiction, when the claimant alleges that basis and evidence establishes the nonresident entity has operated as the mere instrumentality (or “alter ego”) of the resident shareholder or entity and the other party engaged in improper conduct in the formation of the entity.
+Florida courts have permitted a nonresident shareholder of a resident corporation to be subjected to jurisdiction, when the claimant alleges that basis and evidence establishes the nonresident entity has operated as the mere instrumentality (or “alter ego”) of the resident shareholder or entity and the other party engaged in improper conduct in the formation of the entity.
 See Bellairs v.
 Mohrmann, 716 So.
 2d 320, 323 (Fla.
 2d DCA 1998); Dania Jai-Alai Palace, Inc. v.
 Sykes, 450 So.
 2d 1114, 1120-21 (Fla.1984).
+See also Abdo v.
+Abdo, 263 So.
+3d 141 (Fla.
+2d DCA 2018) (trial court lacked personal jurisdiction over two business entities to whom siblings transferred websites, where plaintiffs failed to make any specific allegations the entities breached a fiduciary duty, aided and abetted such a breach, or conspired to facilitate one).

 To establish an alter ego basis for jurisdiction, a suing spouse must allege facts sufficient to “pierce the corporate veil” of the entity.
 See Parisi v.
 Quadri de Kingston, Case No. 3D20-811 (Fla.
 3d DCA January 13, 2021) (in an ancillary probate action, attempting to allege civil conspiracy by an Argentine man, his alleged “alter-ego” Delaware limited liability company, and a Miami cohort to steal a dying woman’s Miami Condo, discussing requirements for specifically pleading alter-ego); WH Smith, PLC v.
 Benages & Associates, Inc., 51 So.
 3d 577, 582-83 (Fla.
 3d DCA 2010) (reversing denial of motion to dismiss because the plaintiff failed to establish personal jurisdiction under the alter ego theory); Woods v.
 Jorgensen, 522 So.
 2d 935, 937 (Fla.
 1st DCA 1988).
 See also Hobbs v.
 Don Mealey Chevrolet, Inc., 642 So.
 2d 1149, 1155 (Fla.
 5th DCA 1994); Qualley v.
 International Air Serv.
 Co., 595 So.
 2d 194, 196 (Fla.
 3d DCA 1992).